Uniform inference for value functions: Inference

 \subsection{Resampling}

 In the previous section we established asymptotic distributions for the test statistics of interest.
 However, for practical inference we turn to resampling to estimate their distributions.
-This section suggests the use of a resampling strategy that was proposed by \citet{FangSantos19}, and it combines a standard bootstrap procedure with estimates of the directional derivatives $\lambda_{jf}'(\cdot)$.
+This section suggests the use of a resampling strategy that was proposed by \citet{FangSantos19}, and it combines a standard bootstrap procedure with estimates of the directional derivatives $\lambda_{jf}'$.
+Hadamard directional differentiability also implies that the numerical approximation methods of \citet{HongLi18} may be used to estimate these directional derivatives, an approach that we address in simulations (in the supplementary appendix).

-The resampling scheme described below is designed to reproduce the null distribution under the assumption that the statistic is equal to zero, or in other terms, that $P \in \calP_{00}^k$ for $k \in \{E, I\}$.
-This is achieved by restricting the form of the estimates $\hat{\lambda}_{jn}'$, for $j \in \{1, 2, 3, 4\}$.
+The resampling scheme described below is designed to reproduce the null distribution under the assumption that the statistic is equal to zero, or in other terms, that $P \in \calP_{00}^E$ or $P \in \calP_{00}^I$.
+This is achieved by restricting the form of the estimates $\hat{\lambda}_{jn}'$.
 The bootstrap routine is consistent under more general conditions, as in Theorem 3.1 of \citet{FangSantos19}.
 However, we discuss behavior of bootstrap-based tests under the assumption that one of the null conditions described in the previous section holds.
-We ensure that the estimators hold uniformly over all $P$ in the null region, in order to provide uniform size control and avoid test bias, as emphasized in \citet{LintonSongWhang10}.

 All the derivative formulas in Corollary~\ref{cor:null_asymptotics} require some form of an estimate of the near-maximizers of $f$ in $u$, that is, of the set $U_f(x, \epsilon)$ defined in~\eqref{marginal_epsmax_def} for various $x$.
 The set estimators we use are similar to those used in \citet{LintonSongWhang10}, \citet{ChernozhukovLeeRosen13} and \citet{LeeSongWhang18} and depend on slowly decreasing sequences of constants to estimate the relevant sets in the derivative formulas.
 For a sequence $a_n \rightarrow 0^+$ we estimate $U_f(x, \epsilon)$ with the plug-in estimator $U_{f_n}(x, a_n)$.
 The sequence $a_n$ should decrease more slowly than the rate at which $f_n$ converges uniformly to $f$, an assumption which will be formalized below.